kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 ```

-Typically the by-date format is just a format that we receive data from,
+Typically the by-date format is just a format that we receive data from, and we
-and we don\'t want to transform data to.
+don't want to transform data to.

 The name of the asset can depend on the data and it can be `asset`,
 `currency_pair`, `ticker`.

-By default we use names of columns from the data and we reindex the
+By default we use names of columns from the data and we reindex the partitioned
-partitioned dataframe on datetime, so saved parquet will all have the
-same datetime index.
+dataframe on datetime, so saved parquet will all have the same datetime index.

-Partitioning on year/month/day is optional and should be provided as a
+Partitioning on year/month/day is optional and should be provided as a switch in
-switch in partitioning function.
+partitioning function.

-**Data stored by-tile.** Data is organized by tile when the Parquet
+**Data stored by-tile.** Data is organized by tile when the Parquet files are
-files are partitioned by asset, by year, and by month so that it\'s
+partitioned by asset, by year, and by month so that it's possible to read only a
-possible to read only a chunk of that
+chunk of that

 asset=BTC_USDT/